If your puzzle rating is 2200 but your rapid rating is 1200, nothing is broken. That gap is normal.

 Random puzzles help.
 Your own missed tactics help more.

-If you scan your games and find the positions where you could have won material but didn't notice it, you train the exact recognition problem that hurts your rapid rating.
+If you scan your games and find the positions where you could have won material but did not notice it, you train the exact recognition problem that hurts your rapid rating.

 That is one reason the FireChess scan workflow is useful: it does not just tell you that you blundered.
 It also surfaces the tactical chances you left on the board.